Initial-T-public/initial-t-public.github.io/_posts/2025-12-21-Yippee-Ki-yay-Merry-Christmas.md

 {% include embed/youtube.html id='UsFlC2yrJ3Y' %}

-# Ingredients
+# How is it made?

 For it to work, you needed to have:

-- ESP-WROOM-32 (You could probably find it cheaper, but I just happened to have it)
+- ESP-WROOM-32 (You could probably find something cheaper, but I just happened to have ESP)
 - 3D print that my wife posted [on Thingiverse](https://www.thingiverse.com/thing:7244868)
 - John's photo from <a href="../../assets/pdf/diehard.pdf" target="_blank">here</a>
 - C++ code [from my repository](https://github.com/Initial-T-public/Yippee-Ki-Yay)